JoeSanGH/Message-Generator/ReadMe.md

 - Command Line

 ## Usage
-Simply log to the console the function call "TBD" and a new quote will be generated.
+Log the function call "TBD" to the console to generate a new quote.